alexey-martynov/fault-injection/README.md

 `name`
 : name of point

+`description`
+: a verbose description of point

 `error_code`
 : the error code returned when injection point is active and has type or "error code" or "`errno`"

 `active`
 : controls whether point is active or not

+Direct access to that properties breaks backward compatibility.
+The accessor functions should be used to obtain information about point.

 Instances of injection points should created with the following
 macros: